mifanbang/ProceduralUniverse/README.md

 - Press L to switch auto self rotation on and off.
 - Press Z to toggle fps profiler at the top-left corner of the canvas.

+#### Building the Code

+Since shaders are composed in fragments, listing and packaging all shader fragments into a single archive is needed for performance consideration.
+Execute the script *BuildShaderArchive.pl* in the root directory and it will automatically find all files of extension *.shfr* within the directory of *shaders/*.
+If nothing went wrong, you will find the output file at *js/ShaderArchive.js* as a RequireJS module.

 #### Copyright

 ProceduralUniverse - A WebGL renderer of procedural textures for various celestial objects.